-Sleep is the foundation of a good bodybuilding routine.
+Sleep is the foundation of a good muscle-building and fat-loss routine.
 It gives us the drive to challenge ourselves in the gym, the appetite to eat a big muscle-building diet, and the willpower to implement new habits.
 But for the sake of giving sleep the credit it deserves, let’s put aside that it improves our willpower, motivation, compliance, exertion, and all of the other (super important) secondary benefits.
-Here’s how sleep can directly increase muscle hypertrophy and strength gains (study):
+Here’s how sleep can directly increase muscle growth and fat loss (study):

 - More testosterone: getting enough sleep boosts our circulating levels of testosterone, improving our ability to gain muscle quickly and leanly.